wagov/WASOCWorkbooks/README.md

 <br>

-Note: the **Subscription** and **Resource group** must be the same as Microsoft Sentinel, to be accessible from Workbooks Gallery inside Sentinel.
+Note: the **Subscription** and **Resource group** must be the same with your Microsoft Sentinel instance location, to be accessible from Workbooks Gallery inside Sentinel.

 ![image](https://github.com/wagov/WASOCWorkbooks/assets/43643214/8d27858d-c819-4ce9-8495-f3cc660fd10e)